 Knowing that we were no match for such an experienced gunman, we eventually packed the wagon and left.
 We drove for weeks until we reached my sister and brother-in-law’s farm and settled down on a piece of land that they gave to us.
 In exchange for the land, we helped them to plant and cultivate their crops each year.

 In that past life we never saw the gunman again.
 It wasn’t until we moved out West in this life that we were once more plagued by his dark and shadowy presence.
 It was as if he had come back to finish the job of forcing us to leave.
 According to the spirits, we had settled on the very same location that our cabin had been two hundred years ago.

-When I asked one of the spirits why the gunman had come after us back in the 1700’s, she told me that a very influential man who lived in a town nearby had struck gold in the same stream that flowed through our farm.
-When he realized that we could claim any gold found in that portion of the stream, he hired a gunman to get rid of us.
+When I asked one of the spirits why the gunman had come after us back in the 1700’s, she told me that a very influential man who lived in a town nearby had struck gold in the same river that flowed through our land.
+When he realized that we could claim any gold found in that portion of the river, he hired a gunman to get rid of us.

 It took two long and grueling months for the spirits to convince the gunman to leave us alone.
 In the end, he dropped his head and slowly walked away.
 I don’t know where he went, and I’m not sure I want to know.
 Just before he left, I asked him why he always kept his left hand in his pocket.
 He took his hand out and showed me the gold nuggets he had been paid with.
 I’m not sure where I got the courage to even speak to him, but I just had to know what was so valuable to him in that pocket.